kevinolega/callcentertrainingtips/assets/pages/magnet-hired.md

 Jesus said:

-> "If You Abide in My Word, You Are Truly My Disciples"
+> "If you abide in my word, you are truly my disciples"

 I am not Jesus.